KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-System-Keyboards.md

 ### Emojis

 KeyboardKit Pro will make ``SystemKeyboard`` use an **Emojis.Keyboard** view (read more in <doc:Understanding-Emojis>) as the standard emoji keyboard.

 This means that by just registering a valid license key, your keyboard will automatically show an emoji keyboard when the ``KeyboardContext``.``KeyboardContext/keyboardType`` changes to ``Keyboard/KeyboardType/emojis``.

 You can still provide a custom emoji keyboard if you want to use a custom one.
+If not, just remove the **emojiKeyboard** parameter when upgrading to KeyboardKit Pro.

 ### Preview